wp-plugins/folder-gallery/readme.txt

 An Options page allow to set the default paramaters of the galleries :

-* Lightbox JS Engine: Lightbox 2, Fancybox 2, Lightview 3 [optional] or none
+* Lightbox JS Engine: Lightbox 2, Fancybox 2 (if installed), Lightview 3 (if installed), Easy Fancybox Plugin (if available), Responsive Lightbox Plugin (if available) or none
 * Display Thumbnails (thumbnails): all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery
-* Sort pictures by (sort) : pictures are sorted by filename (filename) or in reverse order (filename_desc)
+* Sort pictures by (sort) : pictures are sorted by filename (filename) or in reverse order (filename_desc) or randomly (random)
 * Number of images per row (columns)
 * Thumbnails width and height (width & height)
 * Picture border (border)
 * Padding and Margin (padding & margin)
 * Caption Format (caption): default (title + picture number), filename, filenamewithoutextension, smartfilename (filename with underscores and front numbers removed), none
 * Show Thumbnail Captions (show_thumbnail_captions): yes (true) or no (false).
 Display (or not) the caption under the picture thumbnail.
 * Fancybox Caption Style: Inside, Outside, Over, Float, None.
+Available with Fancybox 2 engine only (if installed).
-Available with Fancybox engine only.
+* Fancybox Transition: Elastic, Fade.
+Available with Fancybox 2 engine only (if installed).
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
-Available with Fancybox engine only.
+Available with Fancybox 2 engine only (if installed).

 Most of theses settings can be overridden using the corresponding shortcode :